The Transformation Logics: Related Work

 \section{Related Work}

-The Krohn-Rhodes Logics are a valuable addition to the rich set of temporal and dynamic logics adopted in knowledge representation.
-Such logics include propositional temporal logics of the past such as Past LTL, cf. \cite{pnueli1977temporal}, as well as temporal logics of the future interpreted both on finite and infinite traces \cite{pnueli1977temporal,degiacomo2013ltlf}.
-They include first-order variants such as Past FOTL \cite{chomicki1995efficient}.
-Finally, they include rule-based logics---i.e., logic programs---of several kinds: propositional modal temporal logics such as Templog \cite{abadi1989temporal,baudinet1995expressive}; logics with first-order variables where time occurs explicitly as an argument of a special sort such as Datalog$_\mathrm{1S}$ \cite{chomicki1988temporal}, and Temporal Datalog \cite{ronca2022delay}; propositional modal logics specialised for reasoning on streams \cite{beck2018lars}.
-Automata cascades have been used in the context of temporal logics to prove complexity results for translations between automata and logic \cite{maler1990tight,maler1993thesis}.
+The Transformation Logics are a valuable addition to the rich set of temporal and dynamic logics adopted in AI.
+Such logics include \emph{propositional} temporal logics of the past such as Past LTL, cf.\ \cite{manna1991completing}; temporal logics of the future interpreted both on finite and infinite traces \cite{pnueli1977temporal,wolper1983temporal,degiacomo2013ltlf}; dynamic logics such as PDL, cf.\ \cite{harel2000dynamic}, and linear dynamic logic on finite traces \cite{degiacomo2013ltlf}; logics with a dense interpretation of time such as metric temporal logic \cite{koymans1990mtl}.
+They also include \emph{first-order} variants such as Past FOTL \cite{chomicki1995efficient}.
+Finally, they include \emph{rule-based} logics of several kinds: propositional modal temporal logics such as Templog \cite{abadi1989temporal,baudinet1995expressive}; logics with first-order variables where time occurs explicitly as an argument of a special sort such as Datalog$_\mathrm{1S}$ \cite{chomicki1988temporal}, and Temporal Datalog \cite{ronca2018stream,ronca2022delay}; logics with metric temporal operators such as DatalogMTL \cite{brandt2018querying,walega2019datalogmtl,walega2020datalogmtl}; and propositional modal logics specialised for reasoning on streams \cite{beck2018lars}, and weighted variants thereof \cite{eiter2020weighted} which share an algebraic flavour with our work.

-Identifying hierarchies of regular languages such as the one in our Corollary~\ref{corollary:hierarchy} follows the spirit of the pioneering work \cite{cohen1971dot}.